 The Saratoga chips are also terrific, and could easily rival Grippo’s potato chips.
 In other words, there is nothing to dislike about the menu.
 Drinks are also available, and you can pair your meal with a drink from Jim Dandy’s Family BBQ’s full bar.
 Everything on Jim Dandy’s Family BBQ’s menu is reasonably priced, which is great because it’s a win-win experience.
 Many quality meals run below $15, and you will have nothing but smiles for finding such a bargain.
 The restaurant also offers a professional and efficient valet service, as well as a rack where you can park your bicycle while enjoying your barbeque.
 Other than the dining service, Jim Dandy’s Family BBQ also offers a takeout service, as well as a catering service for parties and graduations.

-Conveniently located on Sharon Rd. in Cincinatti (next door to the credit union) Jim Dandy’s Family BBQ is a family favorite.
+Conveniently located on Sharon Rd. in Cincinatti (next door to the collector Healthcare Revenue Recovery Group) Jim Dandy’s Family BBQ is a family favorite.
 Nothing beats a fresh meal, especially when it is served with a smile and a prayer from Jim Emig.
 It is not hard to imagine why what began as a hobby turned out to be a successful business.
 The delicious food and personal attention guests receive has ensured that the restaurant develops a loyal following from its customers.

 Minding Your Bs and Qs